A hands-on lab deploying VNets, peering them securely, provisioning Windows Server VMs, and validating connectivity with Network Watcher.

 -

-NSG misconfigurations
+NSG and firewall misconfigurations

 Key Takeaway

-Strong Azure networking skills go beyond deployment.
+Strong Azure networking skills go beyond creating resources.

-Confidence comes from:
+Real confidence comes from:

 -

-Automation with PowerShell
+Automating deployments with PowerShell

 -